-If you are ordered to do lf you are ordered to do community service work crew Must be completed by your next Drug Court hearing date unless otherwise indicated Must be completed with approved non-profit organizations Must bring to court signed documentation from the non-profit verifying that you completed your community service hours Community service with Barrier Breakers or Tierra Nueva will not be accepted by Drug Court Must be completed by your next Drug Court hearing date unless otherwise indicated Must be completed with Jail Alternatives Must bring to court signed documentation from the Skagit County Sheriff's office verifying that you completed your work crew hours Call 360-416-1940 to schedule your work crew hours, or go in person to Jail Alternatives at 600 S. 3rd Street in Mount Vernon.
+If you are ordered to do community service

+Must be completed by your next Drug Court hearing date unless otherwise indicated

+- Must be completed with approved - non-profit organizations - Must bring to court signed documentation from the non-profit verifying that you completed your community service hours - Community service with Barrier Breakers or Tierra Nueva will not be accepted by Drug Court

+If you are ordered to do work crew

+- Must be completed by your next Drug Court hearing date unless otherwise indicated - Must be completed with Jail Alternatives - Must bring to court signed documentation from the Skagit County Sheriff's office verifying that you completed your work crew hours - Call 360-416-1940 to schedule your work crew hours, or go in person to Jail Alternatives at 600 S. 3rd Street in Mount Vernon.